hypothesis/client/docs/publishers/config.rst

    .. option:: groups

       ``String[]|null``.
 An array of group IDs.
-If provided, the list of groups fetched from the API will be filtered against this list so that the user can only select from these groups.

-      This can be useful in contexts where it is important that annotations are made in a particular group.
+If provided, only these groups will be fetched and displayed in the client.
+This is used, for example, in the Hypothesis LMS app to show only the groups appropriate for a user looking at a particular assignment.

    .. option:: icon